mauriziocescon/ng-playground/readme.md

   /**
    * whatever is not matching inputs / outputs
    * defined explicitly (like user).
+   *
+   * attributes: name reserved to the framework
    */
   attributes = attributes<Omit<UserDetailProps, 'user'>>(),
 }) => ({